Team

 Executive Director, The Mind & Safety Institute

-Melcris Taguba is the Executive Assistant at Mind and Safety Institute, where she ensures smooth and efficient operations across all facets of the organization.
-She manages high-level administrative functions, including financial coordination, logistics for trainings and the Firearm Informed Therapist Program.
-With a sharp eye for detail and a proactive approach, Melcris plays a key role in supporting the Executive Director and keeping the team organized and mission-focused.
+Loraine is the Executive Assistant at Mind and Safety Institute, where she ensures smooth and efficient operations across all facets of the organization.
+She manages high-level administrative functions, including financial coordination and logistics for trainings.
+With a sharp eye for detail and a proactive approach, Loraine plays a key role in supporting the Executive Director and keeping the team organized and mission-focused.

 Board Of Directors